stevenrobertson/cuburn/README.md

 it includes built-in help; run `python main.py --help` to find out what it supports.

+Once the program runs, check out [the sample flock](https://github.com/stevenrobertson/cuburn-sample-flock) for more details on the design of the JSON flame format and how to use it to manage and render a collection of flames.

 ## Differences between flam3 and cuburn

 ### Gorgeous, fluid interpolation